scipy-lectures/scientific-python-lectures/intro/numpy/numpy.rst

 This behavior can be surprising at first sight... but it allows to save both memory and time.

-.. indices begin at 0  (as in Python)
-.. indexing elements
-.. slices: a[i:j:k] syntax, and a[slice(i, j, k)]
-.. indexing multidimensional arrays
-.. assignment with slices

 ..
 EXE: [1, 2, 3, 4, 5] -> [1, 2, 3]
 ..
 EXE: [1, 2, 3, 4, 5] -> [4, 5]
 ..
 EXE: [1, 2, 3, 4, 5] -> [1, 3, 5]